 Figure 1.
-Digital Europe for Digital Innovation Hubs at a glance Figure 2.
+Digital Europe for Digital Innovation Hubs at a glance 3 Figure 2.
 Level of digitalisation and adoption of eGovernment Figure 3.
-Main functions of European Digital Innovation Hubs Figure 4.
-The programmes complement each other Figure 5.
-Projected number of hubs per MS 14 Figure 6.
-EDIH focus 16 Figure 7.
-Schematic overview of the role of EDIHs in Digital Europe Programme 19 Figure 8 Added value of combining local and European investments 2
+Main functions of European Digital Innovation Hubs 8 Figure 4.
+The programmes complement each other 13 Figure 5.
+EDIH focus 16 Figure 6.
+Schematic overview of the role of EDIHs in Digital Europe Programme 19 Figure 7.
+Added value of combining local and European investments 29